 Cross-cultural ministry is no longer exceptional but normative for Christian ministers.
 Communities across the United States are increasingly multi-cultural, and opportunities for mission involvement internationally are rapidly expanding.
 Competent ministry leaders in the 21st century must be prepared to cross cultural boundaries in the course of (and for the sake of) sharing the gospel of Jesus Christ.
 It is an objective of the cross-cultural ministry requirement that such preparation might begin for some and be advanced for others.

-There has been a change in the amount of travel grant offered to M.Div. students completing their CCMP.
+M.Div. students can apply for a travel grant in order to help them complete their CCMP.
 For ministry practicum travel in North America, maximum funding per student is 50 percent of his or her expenses, up to $350 for most locations, and up to $700 for the trip to Washington.

-For ministry practicum travel to CCMP destinations in Africa, Asia, South America, Central America, the Caribbean, South Asia, or Europe, the maximum funding available per student is $1300 or in keeping out of pocket expenses for students around $1000.
-The number of students able to receive the maximum funding amount of travel grant for international CCMP destination is limited to a certain number per academic year.
-After that number is met, any students after that wishing to complete their CCMP internationally will be able to receive a travel grant of $350.
+For ministry practicum travel to CCMP destinations in Africa, Asia, South America, Central America, the Caribbean, South Asia, or Europe, the maximum funding available per student is up to $1000.
+The number of students able to receive travel grant funds for their CCMP is limited to a certain number per academic year.
+After that number is met, additional students who apply for CCMP will be ineligible for travel grant assistance.
+Early registration is strongly encouraged.

 To sign up for a practicum, please submit the following materials to the Global Center:

 - CCMP Travel Grant Application

 - CCMP Assumption of the Risk, Release and Indemnity Agreement